reynolj/Logger/README.txt

   logger.py -f <filename>

 This script does not work on websites that redirect you at the start or require you to agree with something prior to login

+CODE YOU NEED TO CHANGE:
+In setChromeOptions() change
+  .add_extension('extension1/2') to fit your needs driver = webdriver.Chrome(... executable_path=r'chromedriver.exe' change 'chromedriver.exe' to match its path